nopnop2002/esp-idf-ssd1306/HowToUseOtherDevice/README.md

 ```

 We need to run this code on the second device.
-SSD1306 ans other device can use different frequencies.
+SSD1306 and other device can use different frequencies.

 ```
     // We need to load bus_handle from somewhere.